Synchronicity II: Background

 "Synchronicity II" also may have taken inspiration from the poem "The Second Coming" by William Butler Yeats.
 The theme of "The Second Coming" is similar to that of "Synchronicity II"—a civilisation beginning to collapse, and the rise of something new, something perhaps savage, to take its place.

 In "Synchronicity II" guitarist Andy Summers "forgoes the pretty clean sounds for post-apocalyptic squeals and crashing power chords", writes Matt Blackett in Guitar Player magazine.
 Summers recalls how the feedback was created: "So I was in the studio with the Strat and two Marshalls full up, waiting for them to run the track.
 I put the headphones on and started messing around with the feedback, really giving it one... six minutes of screeching with my life passing before me on the guitar!"

-According to Summers, there was originally going to be a link between this song and counterpart "Synchronicity I":
+According to Summers, "Synchronicity II" was originally intended to be placed immediately after the song "Synchronicity I" on Synchronicity, with a brief instrumental piece serving as a segue.

+The 2024 Super Deluxe box set of Synchronicity includes this piece under the title "Loch".

-The flip side, "Once Upon A Daydream", was a composition cowritten by Andy Summers and Sting.
+The flip side to the single, "Once Upon A Daydream", was a composition cowritten by Andy Summers and Sting.
 As Sting remembers, "It's a set of chords Andy came up with and I wrote some lyrics to them by the swimming pool in Monserrat.
-It's very dark but that was The Ghost in the Machine period.
+It's very dark but that was the Ghost in the Machine period.
 Very intense".